bertanerguc/A-B-Testing/README.md

-Here’s a visually appealing and well-structured `README.md` file for the **A/B Testing** project:

----

 # 🌟 A/B Testing for Bidding Methods

 This project analyzes the results of an A/B test comparing **Maximum Bidding** and **Average Bidding** methods to determine which generates higher **purchase conversions**.